-Graphite, the shiny grey stuff in your pencil, is surprisingly awesome.
+Graphite, the shiny grey stuff in your pencil, has unexpected powers.

 When you write with it, you’re scraping off a very thin layer.
 For decades, scientists tried to slice a layer just one atom thick—which they called graphene.

 But it was only 13 years ago, at the University of Manchester, that they succeeded.
 Graphene turned out to be far more miraculous than they could have ever imagined.